-Business is brisk for Maine companies with international reach, despite political spats
+Despite Trump trade tensions, business is brisk for Maine companies with international reach

 St. Croix became a bright spot in Maine’s paper industry, he said, when its parent, International Grand Investment Corp., spent $120 million for two new tissue-making machines.
 IGIC is a U.S.-based company owned by a Chinese investment firm.
 That added 80 new jobs to the mill.

-Scott Beal, a spokesman for both St. Croix and its sister company, Woodland Pulp, said the companies are monitoring the trade tensions.
+Scott Beal, a spokesman for St. Croix and its sister company, Woodland Pulp, said the companies are monitoring the trade tensions.
 While St. Croix sells to the U.S. market, China is a major market for Woodland Pulp, which sells 60 percent of its products to Europe and Asia.

 “We’re monitoring the situation,” Beal said.